ketpradh/surfs_up/README.md

                 filter(extract('month', Measurement.date) == '12').\
                 filter(Measurement.station == Station.station).group_by(Measurement.station).order_by(Station.elevation.desc())
 - ![Dec results](https://github.com/ketpradh/surfs_up/blob/main/Resources/Dec%20temps%20by%20Station.PNG)
-- It can be seen that the temeprature variation is not affected much by elevation.
+- It can be seen that the temperature variation is not affected much by elevation.